 This will allow you to line up your travels in a route that not only makes sense on the map, but one that works out financially as well.
-Skipping around the map, trying to find jobs in places you end up will not work long-term and might led to financial stress of not finding a job once you’ve arrived someplace really great.
+Skipping around the map, trying to find jobs in places you end up, will not work long-term and might lead to the financial stress of not finding a job once you’ve arrived someplace really great.

 It may not work short-term either, depending on where your travels lead.
 So before you hit the road, take some time to properly plan out your adventure for 3 seasons of travel with at least 1 employer for each season.

 The easiest season to plan for is the camping season.